PavelAndreyev1337/copart-parser-service/README.md

 # Copart parser service 🚘
-Service for parsing data about copart and IAAI car by reference.
+Service for parsing data about copart and IAAI cars by reference.

 ## How run service locally
 * clone repository